 You can also add a Custom Header Image to give TextBook a much more personalized look and feel.
 Navigate to Customize → Header Image to upload your own custom header image.

-The Featured Content area in TextBook is displayed above testimonials and posts on the home page.
+The Featured Content area in TextBook is displayed above testimonials and posts on the homepage, and supports up to four items.

 - Navigate to Customize → Featured Content.

-TextBook displays a testimonial slider below the Featured Content area.
+TextBook displays a testimonial slider below the Featured Content area, with up to five testimonials displayed.

 To add a testimonial, go to My Site → Testimonials → Add.
 Testimonials are composed of the testimonial text itself, the name of the customer, and an image or logo (which can be added as a featured image).